 Cerebral edema is the presence of too much fluid and/or swelling around the brain.
 This condition can cause headaches, dizziness, nausea, unconsciousness, and permanent brain injury.
 Consequences can be deadly if not managed well.
 Cerebral edema results in excessive pressure building up around the brain, which can lead to reduced blood flow to the brain, along with low oxygen levels going to the brain.

-Sometimes, seizures also occur as a direct result of diabetes, often related to an extremely low blood sugar level.
-These seizures can happen when a diabetic patient injects too much insulin or doesn’t eat correctly after insulin injections, or even when a diabetic patient exercises too strenuously without eating appropriately.
+Sometimes, seizures also occur directly from diabetes, often related to an extremely low blood sugar level.
+These seizures can happen when a diabetic patient injects too much insulin or doesn't eat correctly after insulin injections, or even when a diabetic patient exercises too strenuously without eating appropriately.
 A diabetic seizure is always a serious emergency that requires immediate medical attention.
-This type of regular occurrence may lead the SSA to determine that a diabetes patient is unable to work.
+This regular occurrence may lead the SSA to determine that a diabetes patient cannot work.

 6. Cognitive Impairments

-Some research supports the fact that those who develop diabetes earlier in life, who suffer more severe symptoms and who live with diabetes longer may also suffer some cognitive impairments, like memory loss and language difficulties, for example.
-Severe diabetes, in particular, since it’s often linked to poorly managed blood glucose and high blood sugar, potentially can damage blood cells that nourish the brain, leading to cognitive impairment.
-People who suffer from diabetic retinopathy are almost twice as likely as other diabetes patients to suffer from cognitive impairment.
+Some research supports the idea that people who develop diabetes earlier in life, suffer more severe symptoms, and live with diabetes longer may also suffer some cognitive impairments, like memory loss and language difficulties.
+Severe diabetes is often linked to poorly managed blood glucose and high blood sugar, which potentially can damage blood cells that nourish the brain.
+Also, people who suffer from diabetic retinopathy are almost twice as likely as other diabetes patients to suffer from cognitive impairment.

 Both Type 1 diabetes and Type 2 diabetes patients have shown reduced performance in cognitive functioning.
-Cognitive deficits can appear very early in the life cycle of the disease, only to be further exacerbated over time.
-Those who live with diabetes are about one and a half times more likely to demonstrate declines in cognitive function than those who don’t.
+Cognitive deficits can appear very early in the disease's life cycle, only to be further exacerbated over time.
+Those who live with diabetes are about one and a half times more likely to demonstrate declines in cognitive function than those who don't.

 Many people living with uncontrolled diabetes also develop depression.
-Living with this serious disease can be extremely difficult, especially if it’s accompanied by other painful related medical conditions that can take a toll on mental health.
-It’s very common for diabetes patients – both Type 1 diabetes and Type 2 – also to be treated for depression, and the relationship seems complicated.
+Living with this serious disease can be extremely difficult, especially if it's accompanied by other painful related medical conditions that can affect mental health.
+It's very common for diabetes patients - both Type 1 diabetes and Type 2 - to also be treated for depression, and the relationship seems complicated.
 The rigors of diabetes can lead someone to feel depressed, which can interfere with the ability to make good life choices that control blood glucose and keep diabetes under control, which, in turn, can lead to more painful symptoms and additional depression.

 If not managed carefully, diabetes and depression can work together in a vicious cycle of poor health.
 If you have diabetes, symptoms of depression to watch out for include loss of interest in activities you previously enjoyed, feelings of hopelessness, and even physical symptoms like headaches.
 For your Social Security disability benefits application, depression is addressed in listing 12.04, Depressive, Bipolar and Related.
-If your disabling condition meets the criteria of the listing, it may render you eligible for SSDI benefits.
+If your disabling condition meets the listing criteria, it may render you eligible for SSDI benefits.

 8. Diabetic Nephropathy

 Your kidneys are filled with small blood vessels in clusters that filter waste from your blood.
-Diabetic nephropathy occurs when the kidneys are not effective at filtering out toxins, leading to unhealthfully high levels of creatine and/or protein.
-When this is the case, patients often must have dialysis on a regular basis and may be eligible for SSDI benefits.
-Without dialysis, the body is unable to rid itself of waste, which results in a dangerous level of toxins building up – a condition called uremia.
+Diabetic nephropathy is a kidney disease that occurs when the kidneys aren't filtering out toxins.
+This leads to high levels of creatine and/or protein.
+When this is the case, patients often must have dialysis regularly and may be eligible for SSDI benefits.
+Without dialysis, the body cannot rid itself of waste, resulting in a dangerous level of toxins - a condition called uremia.

-Severe damage to the kidneys may even lead to kidney failure or irreversible end-stage kidney disease, which often requires a kidney transplant.
-Diabetic nephropathy is the No. 1 cause of kidney failure, and nearly a third of diabetes patients will suffer from it.
+Severe kidney damage may lead to kidney failure or irreversible end-stage kidney disease, often requiring a kidney transplant.
+Diabetic nephropathy is the No. 1 cause of kidney failure; nearly a third of diabetes patients will suffer from it.
 Symptoms may include swelling in the hands and feet, poor appetite, weakness, nausea, trouble sleeping, and itchy or extremely dry skin.

 9. Diabetic Retinopathy

-The effect of uncontrolled diabetes on your eyes is a direct result of higher levels of glucose in the blood.
-The typical first sign of diabetes affecting a patient’s eyes is a change in the level of fluid in the portion of your eye that controls focus.
-When this happens, some patients report no symptoms at all, while others report blurred vision.
-If blood glucose is brought back to a healthy level, the vision complication may subside.
+The effect of uncontrolled diabetes on your eyes directly results from higher glucose levels in the blood.
+The typical first sign of diabetes affecting a patient's eyes is a change in the fluid level in the portion of your eye that controls focus.
+When this happens, some patients report no symptoms, while others report blurred vision.
+However, the vision complication may subside if blood glucose returns to a healthy level.

-Diabetic retinopathy is usually more serious – it refers to nerve damage to the blood vessels of the eyes, once again caused by high levels of glucose in the blood.
+Diabetic retinopathy is usually more serious - it refers to nerve damage to the eyes' blood vessels, once again caused by high levels of glucose in the blood.
 When these blood vessels suffer damage, they can leak fluid, which increases pressure and swelling in the eye.
-This damage then causes loss of peripheral vision and ultimately may lead to blindness.
-Those who are classified as legally blind because of this diabetes-related condition may qualify for SSDI benefits.
+This damage then causes peripheral vision loss and may lead to blindness.
+People classified as legally blind because of this diabetes-related condition may qualify for SSDI benefits.

 In addition to diabetic retinopathy, uncontrolled diabetes can put patients at risk of other severe eye issues such as macular edema, glaucoma, and cataracts.
 Roughly half of diabetes patients who develop diabetic retinopathy also will develop macular edema.
-Any severe vision problem can raise your chances of Social Security disability benefits eligibility.
+Any severe vision problem can increase your chances of eligibility for Social Security disability benefits.
 For example, being unable to drive a car or see well enough to appropriately complete work tasks is generally considered a severe enough disability to merit disability benefits.

 10. Peripheral Neuropathy

 Excess glucose in the blood can damage the walls of the delicate blood vessels that carry blood to your nerves, especially those in the legs.
-Patients suffering from peripheral diabetic neuropathy often report tingling, burning, numbness, or pain that travels from the tips of the fingers or toes and travels upward.
-This type of nerve damage can cause severe pain that’s near constant for the patient and is extremely difficult to treat.
-The most effective treatment is effective management of blood glucose, followed by medication that can help manage the nerve pain and make a patient feel more comfortable.
+As a result, patients suffering from peripheral diabetic neuropathy often report tingling, burning, numbness, or pain that travels from the tips of the fingers or toes and travels upward.
+This type of nerve damage can cause severe pain that's near-constant for the patient and is extremely difficult to treat.
+The most effective treatment is effective management of blood glucose, followed by medication that can help manage nerve pain and make a patient feel more comfortable.

-This is nerve damage that, in order to be eligible for SSDI benefits, must affect at least two of your extremities.
+This is nerve damage that, to be eligible for SSDI benefits, must affect at least two of your extremities.
 The peripheral neuropathy must impede your ability to stand or walk.
-Left untreated, peripheral neuropathy can eventually lead to the loss of all feeling in the hands or feet.
+Left untreated, peripheral neuropathy can eventually lead to losing all feeling in the hands or feet.

 People suffering from diabetes often have trouble healing from infections, especially superficial skin wounds.
 As many as one in three diabetes patients will develop some type of skin issue.
-Patients with diabetes appear more susceptible to skin infections, including fungal and bacterial infections.
+Patients with diabetes are also more susceptible to skin infections, including fungal and bacterial infections.

-The list of skin issues that seem to prey on diabetes patients is long and varied, ranging from simple pruritus, or itching of the skin, to dangerous skin infections like those caused by Staphylococcus aureus.
-Many of the most common skin ailments are either caused or exacerbated by lack of appropriate blood flow, which is often seen in diabetes patients with poorly managed blood glucose.
-Patients with uncontrolled diabetes can develop styes, which are infections of the glands in the eyelids, and they also may more easily develop fungal infections in their fingernails and toenails.
+The list of skin issues that seem to prey on diabetes patients is long and varied, ranging from simple pruritus (or itching of the skin) to dangerous skin infections like those caused by Staphylococcus aureus.
+Many of the most common skin ailments are either caused or exacerbated by a lack of appropriate blood flow, often seen in diabetes patients with poorly managed blood glucose.
+Also, patients with uncontrolled diabetes can develop styes (infections of the eyelid glands) and may more easily develop fungal infections in their fingernails and toenails.

 It is important to note that meeting the listings is only one way to qualify for benefits based on diabetes/diabetes-related illnesses.
-If you have a severe condition but do not meet the listings, your work history, training, education, and age will be considered in determining whether you are able to work in any occupation that would be possible with your physical limitations.
+If you have a severe condition but do not meet the listings, your work history, training, education, and age will be considered in determining whether you can work in any occupation possible with your physical limitations.
 (See Residual Functional Capacity below.)